Owen-Patrick/SoftSynthetics-DSP/README.md

 *The DSP processor board mounts to the interface.
 *The cables fit together that way you'd expect: x to the clock in, in, Lout, Rout to the DSP PCB, and 5v to power in of the DSP.

-If I have time i'll make a little diagram at some point ;).
-In the meantime I'd love for someone to come along a make the perfect, least body layout!
+If I have time i'll make a little diagram at some point! until then it mostly makes sense.

 ## Mentions